carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 import pandas
 print('pandas version: ', pandas.__version__)

-from tensorflow import keras
-print('Keras version: ', keras.__version__)

 import tensorflow
 print('Tensorflow version: ', tensorflow.__version__)
 ```

 This should output the versions of all required packages without giving errors.

 Most versions will work fine with this lesson, but:

 - For Keras and Tensorflow, the minimum version is 2.2.4